 Workforce Continuity - DEQ faces the risk of workforce attrition due to an aging workforce, reduced staffing levels and recruitment competition from the federal government and private environmental companies.
-Currently, 14.2% of DEQ staff are eligible to retire with an unreduced benefit and another 30.2% are eligible to retire with a reduced benefit.
+Currently, 31.5% of DEQ staff are eligible to retire with an unreduced benefit within the next five years.
 Being understaffed poses significant risk to agency operations.